-Are you an experienced director but would like to advance your skills in directing a Shakespeare play?
+Are you an experienced director looking to advance your skills in directing a Shakespeare play?
 Would you like to feel more confident working with Shakespeare’s texts?
-Would you be interested in exploring how the relationship between Shakespeare’s texts and an actor’s voice and body can inform your choices as a director?
+Would you be interested in exploring how the relationship between Shakespeare’s texts and an actor’s voice and body can inform your choice as a director?

-These workshops offer just 12 directors a chance to join Globe experts in a series of masterclasses.
-They focus on approaches to preparing and rehearsing Shakespeare’s plays in either the Globe Theatre or the Sam Wanamaker Playhouse.
+Our weekend intensive offers just a handful of directors a chance to join Globe experts in a series of short one day across one weekend.
+They focus on approaches to preparing and rehearsing Shakespeare’s plays in the Globe Theatre and Sam Wanamaker Playhouse.

 The weekend comprises of five sessions:

-- Led by a Globe Actor, participants will practically explore the challenges and opportunities presented when performing in either the Globe Theatre or the Sam Wanamaker Playhouse.
+Led by a Globe Actor who has experience of playing in the Globe Theatre or the candlelit conditions of the Sam Wanamaker Playhouse, participants will practically explore the challenges and opportunities presented when performing in these spaces.

 A Director Prepares